VBGI/herbs/herbs/docs/sphinx/en/source/search_basics.rst

 * accounting species synonyms when searching;
 * search in a given rectangular region;
 * search within additional species (only for multispecies herbarium records);
-* search by record's codes (e.g. field number, inventory number etc.);
+* search by record's codes (e.g. field number, inventary number etc.);
 * search by the country of origin;
 * search by taxonomic name, e.g. via family, genus or species epithet;